JalenBuilds case study / regulated · platform Live live Vercel app

 Menu sync stays current

-Dutchie-connected inventory means what customers see matches what operators can actually fulfill.
+Dutchie-connected inventory means what customers see matches what the team can actually fulfill.

 Drivers get a real handoff